GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/POSTINSTALL.md

 ```

 4. In a few seconds, you'll see a **${param:ORDER_FIELD}** field and then a status field should appear in the document.
 The status field will update as the extension processes the message.
-5. When processing is finished, the **${param:RESPONSE_FIELD}** field of the document should be populated with the response from the Google AI Gemini API.
+5. When processing is finished, the **${param:RESPONSE_FIELD}** field of the document should be populated with the response from the selected generative AI model.

 ```javascript
 const ref = await admin